scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 the end of the article we show how easy it is to write the code with Compyle and have it execute on multi-core CPUs and GPGPUs.
 The programs we document here are also available as part of the Compyle examples.
-We provide a convenient notebook on google colab where users can run the simple examples on a GPU as well.
+We provide a convenient `Google Colaboratory notebook`_ where users can run the simple examples on a GPU as well.

 Installation
 -------------